Continuously variable transmission: Toroidal

 A toroidal CVT, as used on the Nissan Cedric (Y34), and those built by CVTCORP, consists of a series of discs and rollers.
-The discs can be pictured as two almost-conical parts arranged point-to-point, with the sides dished such that the two parts could fit into the central hole of a torus.
-One disc is the input, and the other is the output.
-Between the discs are rollers, which vary the ratio and transfer power from one side to the other.
-When the rollers' axes are perpendicular to the axis of the discs, the effective diameter is the same for the input discs and the output discs, resulting in a 1:1 drive ratio.
-For other ratios, the rollers are rotated along the surfaces of the discs so that they are in contact with the discs at points with different diameters, resulting in a drive ratio of something other than 1:1.
+The discs are arranged in pairs, and are shaped such that the void space between them forms a torus, allowing the round rollers to rotate in place.
+By rotating the rollers, their contact areas move inward along the input disc and outward along the output disc, or vice versa, changing the effective gear ratio of the transmission.

-An advantage of a toroidal CVT is the ability to withstand higher torque loads than a pulley-based CVT.
+Toroidal CVTs can generally withstand higher torque loads than a pulley-based CVT.
 In some toroidal systems, the direction of thrust can be reversed within the CVT, removing the need for an external device to provide a reverse gear.

 Ratcheting

 A ratcheting CVT uses a series of one-way clutches or ratchets that rectify and sum only "forward" motion.
 The on–off characteristics of a typical ratchet mean that many of these designs are not continuous in operation (i.e. technically not a CVT), but in practice, there are many similarities in operation, and a ratcheting CVT is able to produce a zero-output speed from any given input speed (as per an infinitely variable transmission).
 The drive ratio is adjusted by changing linkage geometry within the oscillating elements so that the summed maximum linkage speed is adjusted, even when the average linkage speed remains constant.

 Ratcheting CVTs can transfer substantial torque because their static friction actually increases relative to torque throughput, so slippage is impossible in properly designed systems.
 Efficiency is generally high because most of the dynamic friction is caused by very slight transitional clutch speed changes.
 The drawback to ratcheting CVTs is the vibration caused by the successive transition in speed required to accelerate the element, which must supplant the previously operating and decelerating power-transmitting element.

 The design principle dates back to before the 1930s, with the original design intended to convert rotary motion to oscillating motion and back to rotary motion using roller clutches.
 This design remains in production as of 2017, for use with low-speed electric motors.
 An example prototyped as a bicycle transmission was patented in 1994.
 The operating principle for a ratcheting CVT design, using a Scotch yoke mechanism to convert rotary motion to oscillating motion and non-circular gears to achieve uniform input to output ratio, was patented in 2014.